Introduction

 }

-The I18nContextProvider component accept multiple props, all optionnal (except children)
+The I18nContextProvider component accepts multiple props, all optional (except children):

-If you use the experimental-islands feature from Leptos the I18nContextProvider loose two props: cookie_options and ssr_lang_header_getter, because they are not serializable.
-If you need them you can use the init_context_with_options function and provide the context yourself:
+If you use the islands feature from Leptos, the I18nContextProvider loses two props: cookie_options and ssr_lang_header_getter, because they are not serializable.
+If you need them, you can use the init_context_with_options function and provide the context yourself:

 use leptos_i18n::init_i18n_context_with_options;